SEO tips are essential for making money blogging and increasing traffic to your website from search engines.

 I wish I knew that when I started blogging.

 I made the mistake of not learning SEO right away when I started my blog and later paid the price of going back and optimizing all my published blog posts for SEO.

-I could have saved a lot of time and made more money if I had focused on SEO at the beginning of my blogging journey.
+I could have saved a lot of hard work, and time and made more money if I had focused on SEO at the beginning of my blogging journey.

-While Pinterest is great for organic traffic, it does change its algorithm frequently and your traffic goes up and down all the time.
+While Pinterest is great for increasing page views and getting organic traffic, it does change its algorithm frequently and your traffic goes up and down all the time.

 So it’s not enough to just focus on Pinterest.

 You have to diversify your blog traffic sources and the sooner you start focusing on SEO, the better your articles will rank on Google!